northumbrian-data/.github/README.md

 The [gliff.ai](https://gliff.ai) GITHUB COMMUNITY HEALTH FILES aim to foster a positive and welcoming environment for all and ensure consistent, meaningful contribution standards and practises across [gliff.ai](https://gliff.ai) repositories and projects through clear and helpful sets of documentation.
 Our team standards and practises are documented in the [gliff.ai Contribution Guide](https://github.com/gliff-ai/.github/blob/main/CONTRIBUTING.md) 👋, the [gliff.ai Code of Conduct](https://github.com/gliff-ai/.github/blob/main/CODE_OF_CONDUCT.md) ⚠️ and the [gliff.ai Security Policy](https://github.com/gliff-ai/.github/blob/main/SECURITY.md) 🔒.
 With four issue templates and one pull request template to ensure consistent contributions from any of our contributors!

-❌ **This repository does not currently accept contributions unfortunately!** ❌
+❌ **This repository does not accept most contributions unfortunately!
+However, an issue can still be raised if you recognise a problem you wish to bring to the gliff.ai teams attention.** ❌

 ## Table of Contents